the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Split Up Components

-You now have one large App component, that keeps growing and can eventually become confusing.
-Let's start to split it up into chunks of smaller components, creating separate components for the search input and for the list of items.
+Now we have one large App component that keeps growing and may eventually become too complex to manage efficiently.
+We need to split it into smaller, more manageable parts by creating separate components for search input and the items list.

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {